AudioKit/AudioKit/README.md

 ## About Us

-AudioKit was primarily written by Aurelius Prochazka with major contributions from others whose contributions are fully chronicled in Github, and summarized below in alphabetical order by last name:
+AudioKit was primarily written by Aurelius Prochazka with major contributions from others whose contributions are fully chronicled in Github, and summarized below in alphabetical order by first name:

+* Jeff Cooper: Rearchitected all things MIDI, sampler, and sequencer related in AudioKit 3.
 * Nicholas Arner: Wrote many tests and presets as well as tutorials for AudioKit 2.
 * Paul Batchelor: The author of Soundpipe, and Sporth, which serve as two primary audio engines in AudioKit 3.
-* Jeff Cooper: Rearchitected all things MIDI, sampler, and sequencer related in AudioKit 3.
 * Simon Gladman: Contributed his AudioKitParticles example project, previously built using AudioKit 2, to the repo for AudioKit 3.
 * Stephane Peter: Vastly improved AudioKit 2 to be a dynamic framework and many other improvements to the code.
+* Syed Haris Ali: The author of EZAudio which is AudioKit's included waveform plotter and FFT analysis engine.